-As the February deadline to comply with India’s new eCommerce regulations draws nearer online marketplaces like Flipkart, and Amazon India has assured sellers that it will be business, as usual, barring a minor blip.
+As the February deadline to comply with India’s new eCommerce regulations draws nearer, online marketplaces like Flipkart and Amazon India has assured sellers that it will be business, as usual, barring a minor blip.

-While the online giants like Amazon and Flipkart are not happy with the move, the offline trading community has welcomed it.
+While online giants like Amazon and Flipkart are not happy with the move, the offline trading community has welcomed it.
 Last year, Walmart invested $16 billion in buying 77 percent shares of Flipkart.
-The government seems to consider on extending the deadline of February 1.
+The government seems to consider extending the deadline to February 1.
 It quoted an anonymous senior official as saying that “the government is considering giving an extension, but no final decision has been taken.”

-Last month, the government reviewed FDI policy in eCommerce that places stringent restrictions on eCommerce companies.
-It bars marketplace entities from selling any product exclusively on its platform, and curbs an entity having equity participation by eCommerce marketplace or its group companies from selling its products on the platform run by online marketplaces.
+Last month, the government reviewed the FDI policy in eCommerce that places stringent restrictions on eCommerce companies.
+It bars marketplace entities from selling any product exclusively on its platform and curbs an entity having equity participation by eCommerce marketplace or its group companies from selling its products on the platform run by online marketplaces.
 The government also directed eCommerce firms to dissuade from influencing the sale price of goods and maintain a level playing field.

-The new rules were issued because marketplace eCommerce companies were acting like inventory based eCommerce companies, where no FDI is allowed.
+The new rules were issued because marketplace eCommerce companies were acting like inventory-based eCommerce companies, where no FDI is allowed.